-Both rating systems are being used in credit decisions, the first one giving the indications for borrowers repayment capacity, while the second one for facility's repayment capacity.
+Central tendency factor is calculated by correlating sectoral non-performing loans ratios of banking sector to Group values.
+Both rating systems are being used in credit decisions, the first one giving the indications for borrower's repayment capacity, while the second one for facility's repayment capacity.
 Requirement of facility rating of BB or higher for the new credit clients is the main principle.
+Regarding retail business, decision trees developed internally (and validated by Experian Scorex) are being used to evaluate retail applicants.
+G3 scores of Credit Bureau is used in the classification of retail customers.